About Us - The Amul Model

 - Inspired by the freedom movement

-The seeds of this unusual saga were sown more than 65 years back in Anand, a small town in the state of Gujarat in western India.
+The seeds of this unusual saga were sown more than 74 years, a small town in the state of Gujarat in western India.
 The exploitative trade practices followed by the local trade cartel triggered off the cooperative movement.
 Angered by unfair and manipulative practices followed by the trade, the farmers of the district approached the great Indian patriot Sardar Vallabhbhai Patel for a solution.
 He advised them to get rid of middlemen and form their own co-operative, which would have procurement, processing and marketing under their control.

 In 1946, the farmers of this area went on a milk strike refusing to be cowed down by the cartel.
 Under the inspiration of Sardar Patel, and the guidance of leaders like Morarji Desai and Tribhuvandas Patel, they formed their own cooperative in 1946.